nhsconnect/gpconnect/pages/systems/systems_demonstrator.md

 The GP Connect demonstrator is an open source software project using the [HAPI open-source FHIR library](http://hapifhir.io/){:target="_blank"}.

-- Download the source code from the
+- download the source code from the
 [Demonstrator GitHub project repo](https://github.com/nhs-digital/gpconnect){:target="_blank"}

-- The project contains step by step instructions to set up a working instance on your own machine.
+- the project contains step by step instructions to set up a working instance on your own machine

 ## Example screens ##